-Incarcerated Canadians 18 years of age or older on the day of polling day who are in a correctional facility or a federal penitentiary in Canada can vote by special ballot in an election or referendum.
+Incarcerated Canadians, 18 years of age or older on election day, can vote by special ballot in an election or referendum.

 In a correctional facility, an employee in each facility is appointed liaison officer and facilitates the process of registering and voting.
 The liaison officer will also be able to answer questions about voting and help voters register.